Table of Contents

 SolarWinds Dashboards provide great detail about the metrics and KPIs it collects.
 Although creating and editing dashboards in SolarWinds is not as flexible and easy-going as Grafana, it still offers a lot of information on a single pane.

-SolarWinds provides pre-built dashboards that auto-populate data after discovery of nodes and networks.
+SolarWinds provides pre-built dashboards that auto-populate data after the discovery of nodes and networks.
 These dashboards have pre-defined templates that users can customize by adding and removing panels or resources.

 The summary page provides a quick real-time overview of all nodes, applications, alerts, and recent events on a single screen.
 It can be edited to include new custom tabs that can show additional information as per users’ choice.
 Each tab can contain up to a maximum of 6 columns.
 Existing resources can be added to these columns from a long list of monitors collected by the agents.